 Magicflutes Flute Orchestra has been making beautiful music for over 30 years

-As one of oldest community-based flute choirs in the San Francisco Bay Area, we strive for a harmonious environment where all members contribute equally and are treated with respect.MagicFlutes was formed in 1980 when Music Director, Pamela Ravenelle joined the faculty of Canada College in Redwood City.
+As one of the oldest community-based flute choirs in the San Francisco Bay Area, we strive for a harmonious environment where all members contribute equally and are treated with respect.MagicFlutes was formed in 1980 when Music Director, Pamela Ravenelle joined the faculty of Canada College in Redwood City.
 At that time, Ms. Ravenelle was still a student herself, completing her Master of Music Degree at the San Francisco Conservatory of Music.
-Today, Ms. Ravenelle has a full schedule of teaching privately in additional to directing MagicFlutes.
+Today, Ms. Ravenelle has a full schedule of teaching privately in addition to directing MagicFlutes.

 » About Pamela Ravenelle, Our Founding Artistic Director

 About the Magicflutes Orchestra